- Castle of Carcassonne

 After you get in your kayak on the Gordon River, the Pont du Gard will suddenly appear in front of you.
 This aqueduct was built more than 2000 years ago.
 It is the highest elevation Roman-style aqueduct in the world.
 Constructing the Pont du Gard was a magnificent engineering feat.
 Still, it solved the critical problem of getting water to the city as the lay of the land worked against all other available methods.
 There are 330 days of sunshine in this region of Southern France, so kayaking on this river is a great way to cool off.

-Get Lost in the Windy Streets of Roussillon
+Get Lost in the Picturesque Roussillon

 Situated at the foot of Monts de Vaucluse, you will love the beautiful countryside surrounding Roussillon.
 You will find several spots to see the ochre deposits that turn the hills in amazing shades of reds, browns, and yellows.
 These deposits are even more beautiful because their stark contrast the tall pine trees surrounding them.
 You will love seeing the different shades of homes built from the ochre in this community.
 It is not surprising given the city’s alluring beauty that several artists have called Roussillon home, including Jean Cocteau, Jean Carzou, Bernard Buffet, and Pierre Ambrogiani.
 As you wander through the maze of streets, you will find delightful cafes to stop at and art galleries to browse in.

-Go to a Marseille Soap Factory
+Marseille Soap Factory

 Marius Fabre founded the Marius Fabre Factory in 1900, and the fourth generation of the same family operates it today.
 They always have and continue to pay great attention to the smallest details to ensure that customers get a high-quality product.
 In 1927, the factory moved to its present location where it continues to make its fabulous soap using time-tried methods.
 You will also want to visit the Marius Fabre Factory Museum, where you can see some of the original equipment used by Marius Fabre to lovingly prepare the soap in a garden shed.

-Do a Van Gogh Walking Tour in Arles
+Van Gogh Walking Tour in Arles

 From February 1888 to May 1889, Vincent Van Gogh lived in Arles.
 He had a powerful love-hate relationship with the city based on his mood.
 In all, Van Gogh created more than 300 works while living in this Southern France community, and you can visit the locations that inspired many of his most famous pieces.